General measurements with limited resources and their application to quantum unambiguous state discrimination: Measuring with limited resources

-\paragraph{Binary-search procedure} splits the outcomes of current measurement in half and based on given outcome it chooses the next measurement to be done.
-This procedure is depicted in Fig.~\ref{fig:sequences}b.
-Compared to the outcome-decreasing procedure, it is more time efficient, as the number of steps one needs to make is roughly $\log_2 n$.
-The price to pay is that one needs to be able to condition measurements to be done on previous outcomes.
-This condition is not yet available on current quantum devices.
+\paragraph{Binary-search procedure:} In this procedure we split the outcomes of current measurement in (roughly) half and based on given outcome we choose the next measurement to be done.
+This procedure is depicted in Fig.~\ref{fig:sequences}b and was presented already in \cite{AnOi08,RoDeMaGi17}.
+Compared to the outcome-decreasing procedure, it is more efficient in circuit depth, as the number of steps one needs to make is roughly $\log_2 n$.
+The price to pay is that one needs to be able to condition measurements to be done on the previous outcomes.
+This option is becoming available in current quantum devices, but it still might have unreasonable time demands or low quality.\\

+There are, naturally, many other options how to approach the coarse-graining procedure.
+There seem to be only few special cases when the non-adaptive approach is possible (outcome-decreasing procedure or the implementation of symmetric informationally-complete POVMs as, e.g., in \cite{GaReSa23}), as in general the procedures need to be adaptive (requiring dynamic circuits), where the later measurements depend on previous results.